homan-uppu/writing/2-Essays/No room for average.md

----
-title: Fear equality
-date: May 2024
----
-- A small percentage of decisions lead most results.
-- A small percentage of creators capture most engagement.
-- A small percentage of books capture most of sales.
 - A small percentage of individuals hold most of the wealth.
 - A small percentage of employees in a company are responsible for the majority of output.
 - A small percentage of companies capture most of the market.

-The world is quite asymmetric.

-Asymmetry is accelerating rapidly and it cannot be stopped because it's the result of human progress.
-Every single thing we do - whether we build technology, shape culture through art, fight for human rights - makes the world more asymmetric.
+The world is quite asymmetric, and this asymmetry is accelerating rapidly.
+It cannot be stopped because everything we want: better human rights for all, better technology, great art, less wars - makes the world more asymmetric.

-The more asymmetric the world becomes, the more counterintuitive it is to act optimally to get what we want because our habits become more outdated.
+The more asymmetric the world becomes, the less world values those that are average at what they do.

-A leader of a company who believes they have equally great employees will fail.
-A prospective employee that joins a company with a great team in which there isn't a large difference between the best and the worst will join a company that will quickly perish.
-A prospective student who joins an institution that claims to have great outcomes for most of their graduates will receive a terribly outdated education.

-This is because as asymmetry rises, the best teams will look more unequal than ever before.
-The gap between the best performer and the next best performer will be much greater than ever before.
-Similarly the gap between the 2nd best and the 3rd best will be much greater than the 4th and 5th.
-You will only see more equality in ability as you tend towards the mediocre.

-Therefore someone joining a team that isn't extremely asymmetric are, whether they acknowledge it or not, joining mediocre teams.

-The rate of change is accelerating.
-There will no longer be stagnation of any sort, only accelerated growth or accelerated death.
-Mediocre teams & companies will become irrelevant shockingly fast.
-Therefore a slight miscalculation that leads you to join a mediocre team, or an institution that trains you to join mediocre teams, will be more costly than ever before.
-The type of skill and training that leads to mediocrity does not translate to becoming great at what you do.
-You will feel a painful crunch if you remain mediocre during this shift.
-Most of us are mediocre.
-I certainly am.
+Rate of change is accelerating.
+There is no longer stagnation, only accelerated growth or accelerated death.
+Average teams & companies will become irrelevant shockingly fast as the great ones increasingly capture most of the value.
+Average players in any game will not be valued.
+They can either become great at what they do, change what they do to something they are great at, or create something new to do, that the world will value, and become great at that.

-The world will increasingly not have any room for the average in any domain.
-The average will either have to become incredibly good at what they do, find another domain where they can be great, or create a new game that people value in which they can be great.
-There will be no "middle class" in any domain, i.e. no group of similarly performing individuals, because such groups will not be able to compete with the best who will be much, much better than before.

-All of us will make great miscalculations in getting what we want because even if we intellectually understand the growing asymmetry in the world, we lack the appropriate intuition for it.
-Our failures will stem from our craving for equality, and our solution comes from turning that craving into fear of equality.
-Habits are tough to break as they are.
-Turning a craving into a fear is an even greater challenge.
-Yet, we have no choice.

-To see what the optimal strategy is in a rapidly changing world in order to be good at getting what we want, we need to first understand what is causing the world to change.

-...
+There is no room for the average anywhere, and it's increasingly important to become great at what you do.
+I assure you that you're average (I certainly am <FootnoteReference number={1} />) - especially if you think you're OK continuing what you're doing in the way you're doing it.
+Our mediocrity will be exposed rapidly making it more difficult to get what we want, and the path to becoming great will require a massive change in how we live our lives.

+To see why, we need to understand what causes asymmetry, how it's changing, and how that makes being average more painful than ever before.

+---

 Asymmetry is a function of complexity.
 The greater the complexity, the greater the asymmetry.